Is G2A Legit and Safe? Honest Review for India (2026)

 Verdict · 2026

-Short answer: G2A is a legitimate company, not a scam, but it is a gray-market marketplace with the most controversial reputation of the lot.
-Most keys work, a small share have historically been region-locked or revoked.
-It is fine for saving money on games you do not mind risking, as long as you buy from top-rated sellers, add G2A Shield, and pay with PayPal.
-For must-have games, an authorised store is safer.
+Short answer: G2A is a legitimate company, not a scam, but it is a gray-market marketplace with the most controversial reputation of the big key sites.
+The vast majority of purchases work fine; a small share have historically been region-locked or revoked.
+It is usable for big savings if you buy from top-rated sellers, add G2A Shield, and pay with PayPal.
+For a game you cannot risk, an authorised store is safer.

 The short version

-• Reputation: the most controversial, past developer backlash.
+• Reputation: the most controversial, after a 2019 developer backlash.

-• Protection: G2A Shield (paid) replaces or refunds a revoked key.
+• Protection: G2A Shield (paid) replaces or refunds a revoked/dead key.

 “Is G2A a scam?” is one of the most-searched gaming questions in India, and the honest answer is more nuanced than yes or no. G2A is a real, large company, but it works like eBay for game keys: thousands of independent sellers list keys from sources G2A cannot fully verify.
 That is why it is cheap, and why it carries risk.
-Here is the honest picture and how to use it without getting burned.
+Here is the honest picture, the controversy explained, how the keys are sourced, what protection actually helps, and how to use it without getting burned, plus safer alternatives.

 G2A